marin16/Skil3/readme.md

 	return hours * rate;
 }
 ```
-We comment our code when it does not explain itself well enaugh and we feel like more information is needed.
-When commenting we usualy add `// Inline comments.` that explain our code, but if we need to write long texts we write them in `/* Code blocks. */`.
-Code blocks can also be used when we are commenting insame line as code, but we try to avoid doing that.
+We comment our code when it does not explain itself well enough and we feel like more information is needed.
+When commenting we usually add `// Inline comments.` that explain our code, but if we need to write long texts we write them in `/* Code blocks. */`.
+Code blocks can also be used when we are commenting in the same line as code, but we try to avoid doing that.

 ##SQL coding conventions
 ###Namings